connectomicslab/connectomemapper3/paper/paper.md

   parameters and re-execute when results at a given stage are found not to be satisfactory.
 CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with Nipype and software container technology.
-Nevertheless, it can fulfil at the same time the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.
+Nevertheless, it still fulfils the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.

 ![\textbf{Graphical User Interface of the Connectome Mapper 3.}
-It is designed to guide and support th user in all the steps required to perform an analysis.
+It is designed to guide and support the user in all the steps required to perform an analysis.
 A typical procedure would consists of
   (a) the selection of the root directory of the BIDS dataset to be analyzed,